 25. Getting out of Town

-If you live in or near a major city, and you’re committed to a more affordable living situation, you may want to consider heading to a more rural area.
-Housing can be substantially cheaper in, say, South Dakota than it is in San Diego.
+If you live in or near a major city and you’re committed to a more affordable living situation, you may want to consider heading to a more rural area.
+Housing can be substantially cheaper in, say, South Dakota than it is in San Diego or at the farther reaches of a commuter zone around the city you’re targeting.
 The rise of flexible and remote work is making escaping the city more achievable.

 Finding a nice, yet affordable place to live isn’t always easy.
 To increase your odds of success, you may want to use multiple online rental platforms, network with friends and coworkers, be open to different locations, and even walk the streets of your target neighborhoods to scout out opportunities.

-As you search for hidden gems, you may also want to start saving money to cover your start-up expenses–which could include the first and last month’s rent plus a security deposit.
+As you search for hidden gems, you may also want to start saving money to cover your start-up expenses, which could include the first and last month’s rent plus a security deposit.
 That way, when a great deal comes your way, you can jump on it.
+A high-interest, fee-free bank account can be a good option.

 Photo credit: iStock/KTStock